ilnp/ilnp-public-1/README.md

 There are two parts to the software:

-1. Extensions to the Linix kernel.
+1. Extensions to the Linux kernel v4.9 LTS.
 2. A modifictaion to glibc so that names for nodes in `/etc/hosts` can be mapped to ILNP Identifier-Locator Vector (I-IV) values, and passed up to applications in `struct addrinfo` via calls to `getaddrinfo(3)`.

 Both are needed.